yuvilio/frontend-lab/README.md

 - Feel free to adjust the starter templates that gulp init uses to make your html/scss/js .
 They are in the ```templates/``` folder.

-- Feel free to include common baseline styles in your gulpfile.scss .
-Add them to the loadPath (I have bourbon ones added right now, feel free to comment those out.) and then make use of them with something like```scss  @import '../../sass/some-baseline-styles.scss'; ```
+- Feel free to include common baseline styles in your styles.scss .
+In your gulpfile., add them to the ```loadPath``` (I have [bourbon](http://bourbon.io/) ones added right now, feel free to comment those out and/or add your own.) and then, in your example's styles.scss make use of them through importing with something like```scss  @import '../../sass/some-baseline-styles.scss'; ```

 - Create as many batches and names as you want.
 This is your personal local lab, not a public [codepen](http://codepen.io).
 It is here for you to experiment on whatever "What if I code this?" question that enters your mind.